publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch147/schI/m__us_usc_t10_s2484.md

             (B) The actual or estimated cost of shrinkage, spoilage, and pilferage of merchandise under the control of commissary stores.

-    (f)  __Special Rule for Brand-Name Commercial Items__  __.—__
+    (f)  __Procurement of Commercial Items Using Procedures Other Than Competitive Procedures__  __.—__

-    The Secretary of Defense may not use the exception provided in [section 2304(c)(5) of this title][/us/usc/t10/s2304/c/5] regarding the procurement of a brand-name commercial item for resale in, at, or by commissary stores unless the commercial item is regularly sold outside of commissary stores under the same brand name as the name by which the commercial item will be sold in, at, or by commissary stores.
-In determining whether a brand name commercial item is regularly sold outside of commissary stores, the Secretary shall consider only sales of the item on a regional or national basis by commercial grocery or other retail operations consisting of multiple stores.
+    The Secretary of Defense may use the exception provided in [section 2304(c)(5) of this title][/us/usc/t10/s2304/c/5] for the procurement of any commercial item (including brand-name and generic items) for resale in, at, or by commissary stores.

     (g)  __Special Rules for Certain Merchandise__  __.—__